nathanzan0310/malloc/README.md

 the given block with one or both, so I didn't have to sbrk more.
 I employed the same split principles as in malloc.
 Unfortunately, I wasn't able to successfully implement the cases where next was unallocated and the combined space of next and given was > requested size as I kept getting original payload not preserved errors; nor was I able to implement the case where I checked both previous and next blocks at the same time.
+However, I was still able to achieve more than 60% utilization in both realloc traces.
 If the given block was requested to shrink, I simply mm_free(ptr) and malloc(size).
 I avoided calls to malloc unless necessary as it is very expensive.
 If prev and next were both allocated or not big enough with given block or there were no free blocks large enough, I sbrk'ed the required size.
 This is the only time I ever used sbrk in order to reduce as much unnecessary space as possible.